JAndrewGibson/necessities/README.md

 # Roadmap
 ## Present - April 2024
+- ✅ PURCHASED DOMAIN! (www.necessities.systems) - There's nothing there yet. 😂
-- Begin process of uploading all database schemas into a readable form and brainstorm with data scientists about how best to organize the databases
+- 🟨Begin process of uploading all database schemas into a readable form and brainstorm with data scientists about how best to organize the databases
-- Begin inventory software!
+- 🟨Begin inventory software!
 (The inventory is the backbone of the system and will need to be robust!)
-- - Python backend
+- - 🟨Python backend
-- - Confirm language for frontend, though all frontend will likely be placeholder for now
+- - 🟨Confirm language for frontend, though all frontend will likely be placeholder for now
-- - Create feature list for inventory system!
+- - 🟨Create feature list for inventory system!

 ## Future
 ### Inventory